The Jane Online Appointments app found in the App Store is only required for practitioners who only offer 1:1 Online Appointments.

 At Jane, we’re incredibly strict on privacy.
 We care very deeply about keeping your data safe and secure.
 There are certain pieces of information that we do track, anonymously, in order to make sure that we can make our product better.

-On the App Store, Jane’s Online Appointments app is used to join Telehealth calls by both patients and practitioners.
+On the App Store, Jane’s Online Appointments app is used to join Telehealth calls by both clients and practitioners.
 Once you join a call, a tunnel is created between the two devices so that you can talk directly to each other.
 We disclose certain details about what information we collect as part of using the Online Appointments App.
 This guide is meant to provide more context into what we use this information for and why we’re collecting it.

 There are two aspects to the data that we collect: data used to track you and data that is not linked to you.
 You’ll notice that there are NO pieces of information that we track that are linked to your personal identity in Jane.
 This is very important and very deliberate on Jane’s part to do so.
 We want to track only general information about you to ensure that Jane is working for you but we very specifically want to avoid capturing any personal details about you.